To learn more about agents, check out our dedicated agents section.

 section within your .agent.yml

-file, as follows:file
+file, as follows:Note that

 -type context